syncfusion-content/javascript-docs/js/PivotChart/OLAP-Getting-Started.md

 {% endhighlight %}

-The “url” property in PivotChart widget points the service endpoint, where data are processed and fetched in the form of JSON.
-The services used for the PivotChart widget as endpoint are WCF and WebAPI.
+The [`url`](/api/js/ejpivotchart#members:url) property in pivot chart widget points the service endpoint, where data are processed and fetched in the form of JSON.
+The services used for the pivot chart widget as endpoint are WCF and WebAPI.

 N> The above "GettingStarted.html" contains WebAPI URL, which is **“/Olap”**.
 Suppose if you are using WCF service then the URL would look like **"/OlapService.svc"**.